Raku/nqp/docs/ops.markdown

 negative except 2 (SIGINT) and 9 (SIGKILL).
 If a signal is not available on the host system, the hash value will be set to 0.

-The complete list of hash keys is as follows:
+The complete list of signal entries is as follows:

     * SIGHUP
     * SIGINT